 You will have to work quickly, but once you set the wax paper down you CAN NOT move it.

 Try to line up the paper then gently lay it on the surface you want to transfer it to.
-Holding the wax paper firmly down, use a credit card to gently scrap the surface.
+Holding the wax paper firmly down, use a credit card to gently scrape the surface.

 Then carefully remove the paper.
 It will still have ink, so be careful not to drag it.